mrpowers-io/spark-fast-tests/README.md

 # spark-fast-tests

-A fast Apache Spark testing framework!
+A fast Apache Spark testing framework with beautifully formatted error messages!

-The project currently contains traits to support DataFrame and RDD tests.
-It will be extended in the future to support streaming and machine learning tests.

-For example, it provides an `assertSmallDataFrameEquality` method to compare two DataFrames.
+For example, the `assertSmallDataFrameEquality` method can be used to compare two DataFrames.

 ```scala
 val sourceDF = Seq(